Kitchen Remodeling Tacoma

 What if unexpected issues come up during the remodel?

-• Provide a written change order: Detailed scope, cost, and timeline impact.
+• Provide a written change order

 Will my kitchen still function during the remodel?